Mark Burchill

-Playing career
+Club career

 Celtic

-Burchill was born in Bangour and grew up in Livingston, West Lothian, Scotland.
+Burchill was born in Broxburn and grew up in Livingston, West Lothian, Scotland.
 He attended St Mary's Academy, Bathgate followed by St. Margaret's Academy, Livingston, where his footballing ability became apparent.
 Burchill began his career at Scottish club Celtic for the 1997–98 season.
 In his first three seasons with the club he scored 20 Scottish Premier League goals in only 17 starts, with 33 appearances as a substitute.
 This prolific return saw him gain a place in the Scotland national football team, making his debut against Bosnia-Herzegovina in October 1999.
 While playing for Celtic against Jeunesse Esch of Luxembourg in the qualifying round of the 2000-01 UEFA Cup, Burchill scored the fastest-ever hat-trick in a European club match.
 However, successive managers failed to see the Scotland international as a part of the first team picture.
 The signing of £6 million Chris Sutton further pushed Burchill down the pecking order, and in September 2000 he moved to Birmingham City on a three-month loan, making his debut in a 2–0 home win over Tranmere Rovers.
 Burchill went on to score five goals in 17 games (10 as a substitute) during the spell.
 Birmingham wanted to complete the deal but were unable to agree personal terms with the player.
 In February 2001, Burchill chose to go on another three-month loan until the season's end at Ipswich Town, scoring once against Bradford City.